Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-campaign-standard/adobe-campaign-standard-event-reference.md

 ### Campaign Request Content <a id="campaign-request-content"></a>

 This event is dispatched from the Event Hub when a Campaign rule is found to be true.
-For example, for the rule *"User has launched the app"*, after the user launches the app, this rule is found to be true.
-A triggered consquences event is dispatched which contains the data of the displayed local, alert, or full-screen message.
+For example, after the user launches the app, the *"User has launched the app"* rule is found to be true.
+A triggered consquences event is dispatched, which contains the data of the displayed local, alert, or full-screen message.

 #### Data payload definition <a id="data-payload-definition-1"></a>